-In this guidance, the term CJD encompasses sporadic CJD, variant CJD (vCJD), familial CJD, and other TSEs.
+In this Policy, the term CJD encompasses sporadic CJD, variant CJD (vCJD), familial CJD, and other TSEs.
 There are several types of CJD:

 - Sporadic: commonest form caused by a mutant gene.
 Usual age of onset is late middle age.
 Most patients present with rapidly progressive dementia with focal neurological signs including ataxia, myoclonus, visual disturbances and rigidity.
-Death occurs within 4-6 months of clinical onset. - Familial: approximately 15% of cases are inherited and caused by a gene mutation. - latrogenic: about 1% are transmitted by medical or surgical procedures including pituitary hormone injections, dura mater grafts, and rarely by neurosurgical instruments.
-The incubation period can range from 1-2 years for neurological routes of transmission and up to 30 years in some pituitary hormone recipients. - Variant CJD (vCJD): thought to be as a result of eating contaminated bovine food products (same agent responsible for BSE in cattle).
+Death occurs within 4-6 months of clinical onset - Familial: approximately 15% of cases are inherited and caused by a gene mutation - latrogenic: about 1% are transmitted by medical or surgical procedures including pituitary hormone injections, dura mater grafts, and rarely by neurosurgical instruments.
+The incubation period can range from 1-2 years for neurological routes of transmission and up to 30 years in some pituitary hormone recipients - Variant CJD (vCJD): thought to be as a result of eating contaminated bovine food products (same agent responsible for BSE in cattle).
 Whilst rare, there has been a gradual increase in numbers of people being diagnosed.
 Tends to affect young adults, with the clinical illness lasting an average of 14 months.
-Symptoms may include both psychiatric and sensory abnormalities, which are followed by ataxia, myoclonus and other movement disorders and dementia.
+Symptoms may include both psychiatric and sensory abnormalities, which are followed by ataxia, myoclonus and other movement disorders and dementia e.g. administration of hormones prepared from human pituitary glands, dura mater preparations, corneal grafts and recently from blood transfusions.
+CJD/vCJD has also been reported following brain surgery due to inadequately decontaminated instruments (prion proteins are resistant to decontamination processes).